keboola/developers-docs/cli/commands/remote/create/table/index.md

 : Name of the table

 `--primary-key <string>`
-: Comma-separated list of columns used as primary key
+: Comma-separated list of columns used as a primary key

 [Global Options](/cli/commands/#global-options)